New recipes and updates

 three day cured salmon cuisinefiend.com

-5. Take the salmon out of the foil packaging and brush off the mix.
+5. Take the salmon out of the foil and brush off the mix.
 Rinse it with cold water then wipe it with kitchen towels and place, skin down, on a plate.
 Chill in the fridge again for at least 12 hours to dry it and firm it up.

 home curing fish cuisinefiend.com